J.M. Huber Corporation

 Total benefit paid | $10,000 |

-1 This is shown for illustrative purposes only.
+1 This is shown as an example only.
 Actual results may vary and you may have different coverage and benefit amount.
 Pre-existing condition limitations may apply.
-Average Critical Illness Insurance claim paid from 1/1/2023 – 12/31/2023 was $11,796.
+Average Critical Illness Insurance claim paid from 1/1/2024 – 12/31/2024 was $12,354.
 For a complete description of your available benefits, exclusions and limitations, see your certificate of insurance and any riders.